 Before integrating the component in Bizagi and executing it from your business rules, carry out proper testing to make sure that:

 •Your code (your component's functions) works in each of the predefined use cases that is should support.

 •Your code works, and it is explicitly tested when targeting a test system so that you can validate its performance (with the test system having similar conditions to those of the production environment).

-6. Consider its execution through Asynchronous tasks
+6. Consider component execution through asynchronous tasks

 7. Components must be self-contained

-These should not look for other drivers, templates or files in specific paths, or any other locally-installed assemblies.
+Custom components should not look for other drivers, templates or files in specific paths, or any other locally-installed assemblies.

 8. Code accountability and security

 Ensure that components are built securely and do not contain malicious code.